Depression

 engage in high-stimulation activities (excessive pornography viewing,

-seeking or engaging in prostitution, risk-taking sports, drug-abuse, etc.)
+seeking or engaging in promiscuity, willingness to engage in destructive relationships, risk-taking sports, drug-abuse, etc.)

 in an attempt just to feel normal.